-After all that, you’ve decided that you have a viable breach of contract claim.
-The next step is to file a lawsuit, right?
-Not so fast.
-Just because you can sue does not mean you should sue.
+You have gone through the six elements above and you have a viable breach of contract claim..
+But just because you cansue does not mean you should sue.
 There are a variety of considerations to take into account when deciding whether to pull the trigger on filing a breach of contract claim.

 One of the most important considerations in deciding whether you should file a breach of contract lawsuit is simply the cost of doing so.
 There are monetary and non-monetary costs to filing a lawsuit that many people are simply unaware of until they are in the middle of a contentious litigation.
 While costs can be recoverable in certain situations if you are successful in winning your lawsuit, you still have, at a minimum, the upfront costs of court filing fees and attorneys’ fees.
 If your suit is unsuccessful, these may come out your own pocket entirely.
 Then there is the all-important question of whether the defendant has sufficient assets to pay any judgement you may obtain.

 The other major consideration in deciding whether you should sue for breach of contract is the preservation of long-term business relationships.
 If the would-be defendant is someone with whom you have a robust business relationship and would preferably want to continue doing business with, it may behoove you to find an alternative resolution so that that relationship is not strained by a lawsuit.
-This is particularly true if you know that the reason for the breach is a temporary difficulty, such as difficulties brought on by the Coronavirus Pandemic, which the other party will recover from and be able to do business as usual again.
+This is particularly true if you know that the reason for the breach is a temporary difficulty, such as COVID-19 restrictions, which the other party will recover from and be able to do business as usual again.
 However, if there is not a strong business relationship or the potential for one, or the breach is so egregious that such a relationship would not be desirable, then it may be worth pursuing a breach of contract claim.

 If you believe you have a viable breach of contract claim, call Pfeiffer Law Corp at 310-451-5800.